 This guide covered how to install Kubernetes on Ubuntu 22.04 and set up a cluster.
 We reviewed system checks, hostname setups, component installations, cluster initiation, and validation.
 By following these steps, you can create a reliable cluster.
 Kubernetes offers a dependable platform for deploying microservice applications, making it essential for competitive businesses.

-Found this guide helpful? check out how to create Kubernetes namespaces.
+Found this guide helpful? check out how to create Kubernetes namespaces and how to deploy Kubernetes on bare metal.